– Our Facility –

-The Downeast Institute’s Ocean Acidification (OA) Lab is designed from the ground up for studying impacts of global environmental change on marine organisms, with a focus on full factorial ocean acidification and warming experiments.
+Downeast Institute’s Ocean Acidification (OA) Lab is designed to study impacts of global environmental changes on marine organisms, with a focus on full factorial ocean acidification and warming experiments.
 The experimental system is fully modular and expandable to accommodate diverse experimental designs and taxa, highly automated to help alleviate researcher workload, and designed to solve problems commonly encountered in ocean acidification literature (including pseudoreplication and substandard seawater carbonate chemistry analysis).

 - Currently configured for up to 30 replicate 3-gallon conical tanks (ideal for larvae of many taxa; other styles and sizes of tanks can be accommodated).

 - Any tank can be configured for any pH and temperature set points, precise up to 0.01 units.

 - Proportional pH and temperature control for stability of treatments.